yogdagharat/Multiverse/README.md

 - Copy the container ID on which the Jupyter Notebook server is running.

-- Run the Docker exec commands on another terminal the Jupyter Notebook server.
+- Run the Docker exec commands on the Jupyter Notebook server container.

 ```
 $ docker exec -it <container-id> /bin/bash